jobguywork/backend/README.md

 # Contribution
 Job Guy development depends on your green codes :)

+You could also support us financially by visiting https://jobguy.work/donate

 You can add features, fix bugs, write tests and etc, but for the sake of coordination please join the telegram group https://t.me/jobguycontribution before starting to code.